averdy/obsfit_mitgcm/README.md

 # Summary:
 An alternative to the "profiles" package for model-observations comparisons.
-Given an observational dataset, obsfit samples the model during run time at the time and location of observations, calculates the cost (sum of weighted misfits), and produces a model-equivalent output file that is directly comparable to the input file.
+Given an observational dataset, obsfit samples the model during the run at the time and location of observations, calculates the cost (sum of weighted misfits), and produces a model-equivalent output file that is directly comparable to the input file.
 Observations do not need to be on a regular grid or a fixed set of depths.
 Observations can be made of multiple samples that are averaged or integrated spatially and/or temporally.

 # How to use: